NienteSpigotSenzaJava/NienteSpigotSenzaJava/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning how to grow cannabis in extreme conditions
-- 📫 How to reach me: [Telegram](https://t.me/voitbrox)
+- 📫 How to reach me: Usually located in Piazza Prealpi, 20155 Milano MI (holding a joint)
 - ⚡ Fun fact: mammt